 Biniyog Briddhi is a multi-year partnership between the Embassy of Switzerland in Bangladesh, Roots of Impact, LightCastle Partners, and other stakeholders including investors, private sector organizations, incubators, and support organizations for impact enterprises.
 This project stands on three pillars which signify the three core objectives of the B-Briddhi Project.
 These are- Capacity building, Catalytic Funding, and Policy Advocacy and Communication.

 Catalytic Funding: B-Briddhi aims at scaling high-impact social enterprises by attracting private investment with a multi-stakeholder approach.
-As such they have incorporated two types of catalytic funding instruments into their program which caters to the needs of both early-stage and early growth-stage enterprises.
+As such they have incorporated two types of catalytic funding instruments into their program which cater to the needs of both early-stage and early growth-stage enterprises.

 i.
-Impact Ready Matching Fund (IRMF): This is a conditional grant designed for the early-stage enterprises to incentivize impact measurement practices in their enterprises and comes in parallel with a repayable investment from angel investors when they are investment-ready.
+Impact Ready Matching Fund (IRMF): This is a conditional grant designed for early-stage enterprises to incentivize impact measurement practices in their enterprises and comes in parallel with a repayable investment from angel investors when they are investment-ready.

 ii.
 Social Impact Incentives (SIINC): This instrument is designed for those social enterprises that have an earned revenue model but are not achieving their full potential or are not able to attract investors due to their low capacity to provide returns on investment.
 The investor in this case pays the social enterprises based on the social impact they generate through their operations.